syaffers/visibiome/README.md

         $ pip install -r requirements.txt

+5. Matplotlib has some breaking issues with servers without Xorg, it is advised to add the following line into your `matplotlibrc` file (usually found in `~/.config/matplotlib/matplotlibrc`).

+        backend : agg

-5. Visibiome handles many relational database systems but we use MySQL.
+6. Visibiome handles many relational database systems but we use MySQL.
 Edit `vzb/settings/<SETTING>.py` to update the webserver database configuration.
 Be sure to create the database before doing the following steps